-- Improve infrastructure for non-motorized travel, public transportation access, and increased public transportation service in underserved communities.
-The BMCMPO will address this PEA through Element 501 and Element 503 of the FY 2025-2026 UPWP. - 2.
+- Improve infrastructure for non-motorized travel, public transportation access, and increased public transportation service in Title Vi and ADA communities.
+The BMCMPO will address this focus through Element 501 and Element 503 of the FY 2025-2026 UPWP. - 2.
 Plan for the safety of all road users, particularly those on arterials, through infrastructure improvements and advanced speed management.
-The BMCMPO will address this PEA through Element 302 and Element 501 of the FY 2025-2026 UPWP. - 3.
-Reduce single-occupancy vehicle travel and associated air pollution in communities near high-volume corridors.
-The BMCMPO will address this PEA through Element 303 of the FY 2025-2026 UPWP. - 4.
+The BMCMPO will address this focus through Element 302 and Element 501 of the FY 2025-2026 UPWP. - 3.
+Promote multiple-occupancy vehicle travel.
+The BMCMPO will address this focus through Element 303 of the FY 2025-2026 UPWP. - 4.
 Offer reduced public transportation fares as appropriate.
-The BMCMPO will address this PEA with Bloomington Transit through Element 503 of the FY 2025-2026 UPWP. - 5.
-Target demand- response service towards communities with higher concentrations of older adults and those with poor access to essential services.
-In coordination with Bloomington Transit, the BMCMPO will address this PEA through Element 503 of the FY 2025-2026 UPWP.

-6. Consider equitable and sustainable practices while developing transit-oriented development including affordable housing strategies and consideration of environmental justice populations.
-In coordination with Bloomington Transit, the BMCMPO will address this PEA through Element 503 of the FY 2025-2026 UPWP consistent with the framework or recent federal Executive Orders (EO) from January 2025, including EO 14154, EO 14148, and EO 14173.
-As such this analysis is included for transparency but is no longer applicable to the impacts analysis for federal projects and this impact was not considered in the federal action.
+The BMCMPO will address this focus with Bloomington Transit through Element 503 of the FY 2025-2026 UPWP. - 5.
+Target demand-response service towards communities with higher concentrations of older adults and those with poor access to essential services.
+In coordination with Bloomington Transit, the BMCMPO will address this focus through Element 503 of the FY 2025-2026 UPWP. - 6.
+Select best practices while developing transit-oriented development including affordable housing strategies and consideration of Title VI and ADA populations.
+In coordination with Bloomington Transit, the BMCMPO will address this focus through Element 503 of the FY 2025-2026 UPWP consistent with the framework of current federal and state guidance.

-Below is a list of actions and/or strategies that if incorporated into your UPWPs/SOWs/Work Programs and implemented, will advance equity, improve safety and accessibility, and ensure equitable outcomes:
+Below is a list of actions and/or strategies that will advance urban area safety goals, improve accessibility, and ensure equitable outcomes for all residents: